Let’s Listen

 Hang out.
 Have fun.
 Repeat.

-What if you take our workshop, enjoy it and want to come to another one?
+What if you take our workshop, enjoy it, and want to come to another one?
 That happens a lot!
-As long as spots are available, we’d love to you to have you for a repeat performance.
+As long as spots are available, we’d love to you to have you back for another one.

 Each session has a new make-up theme AND it’s a great way to build friendships over time!